Mean-field description of plastic flow in amorphous solids: Introduction

-Pseudo-gaps appear in a variety of glassy systems \cite{Muller14}.
-The associated exponent is constrained by stability, as occurs in electron glasses \cite{Efros75}, mean field spin glasses \cite{Thouless77,Pazmandi99,Doussal10,Eastham06,Yan15} and hard sphere packings \cite{Wyart12,Lerner13a,Kallus13,Charbonneau14,Charbonneau15}.
-However the associated stability bound can be proven to be saturated (a scenario referred to as marginal stability) only if the interaction is sufficiently long-range\cite{Muller14}.
-For amorphous solids, stability toward extensive avalanches requires $\theta>0$ \cite{Lin14a}.
-This inequality proves the existence of a pseudo-gap but is not saturated, and thus does not yield the exponent value.
-Another route seeks progress by considering mean-field models, that would allow one to compute $\theta$ in large spatial dimension $d$.
-Hebraud and Lequeux (HL) \cite{Hebraud98} introduced a popular model where all shear transformations interact with each other, with a similar magnitude.
+Pseudo-gaps are commonly found in glassy systems with sufficiently long-range interactions \cite{Muller14}.
+The associated exponent is constrained by stability, as occurs in electron glasses \cite{Efros75}, fully-connected spin glasses\cite{Thouless77,Pazmandi99,Doussal10,Eastham06,Yan15} and hard sphere packings \cite{Wyart12,Lerner13a,Kallus13,Charbonneau14,Charbonneau15}.
+In the last two cases, the associated stability bound can be proven to be saturated (a scenario referred to as marginal stability) \cite{Muller14}.
+For amorphous solids, given the elastic coupling between shear transformations, stability toward extensive avalanches can be shown to imply $\theta>0$ \cite{Lin14a}.
+However, most recent data indicate that (i) for quasi-static flows (at the yield stress) $\theta\in [0.5, 0.57]$ and $\theta\in [0.35,0.43]$ in two and three dimensions respectively \cite{Lin14,Salerno13}, (ii) right after a fast quench at zero stress, $\theta\in [0.4, 0.6]$ \cite{Lin14a,Karmakar10a} and (iii) as the stress increases within the solid phase, $\theta$ rapidly drops initially, and then slowly rises again as $\Sigma_c$ is approached from below \cite{Lin15}.
+Thus the marginal stability scenario does not yield the pseudo-gap exponent value for amorphous solids, and moreover, cannot explain its non-monotonic dependence on the applied stress.

+An alternative route seeks progress by considering mean-field models, that would allow one to compute $\theta$ in large spatial dimension $d$, where spatial correlations between local plastic events are presumably weak.
+Hebraud and Lequeux (HL)\cite{Hebraud98} introduced a popular model where all shear transformations interact with each other, with a similar magnitude.
 A pseudo-gap is predicted, but one finds $\theta=1$ which is far from the values observed in two and three dimensions, and does not depend on the applied stress.
 Lemaitre and Caroli (LC) pointed out that since elastic interactions decays as an inverse power of distance, the magnitude between two randomly chosen shear transformations is broadly distributed \cite{Lemaitre07}.
-Including this effect led to a mean-field model which was numerically shown to display a pseudo-gap, but which was not solved analytically.
+Including this effect led to a mean-field model which was numerically shown to display a pseudo-gap, but not solved analytically.